Behavioral Crypto-Economics: The Challenge and Promise of Blockchain Incentive Design

 We thus see that incentive design has been extended to incentivize intrinsically-human actions (e.g. writing blog posts) in vast action spaces.

 But there’s a problem: the belief in the power of incentives — which is so widespread in crypto-economics — is predicated on the stellar track record of Bitcoin.
 The Bitcoin paradigm, which justifiably gives credence to the bottom-left portion of the chart, is now being extended so that even systems occupying the top-right portion of the chart enjoy the same aura of reliability.
-Systems like Steemit, all the way in the top-right, are treated as run-on-the-mill blockchain-based cryptoeconomic systems, without distinguishing them from Bitcoin in any way, despite the fact that there has been no evaluation of whether their underlying cryptoeconomic models pass muster in the field over time.
+Systems like Steemit, all the way in the top-right, are treated as run-of-the-mill blockchain-based cryptoeconomic systems, without distinguishing them from Bitcoin in any way, despite the fact that there has been no evaluation of whether their underlying cryptoeconomic models pass muster in the field over time.
 This points to an absence of expertise in the multidisciplinary skills needed for practical incentive design.
 These skills include mechanism design, cryptography and engineering, but also behavioral economics and the humanities: an understanding of the complex, nuanced, illogical ways in which humans actually behave.
 Blockchain incentive design needs the public policy experts as well as the scientists.

 The difficulty is that humans are not rational actors.
 In reality, humans diverge from optimal behaviors very often.
 A classic example is the Ultimatum Game: person A is given $100 and asked to offer some amount of it to person B. Person B then has to “accept”, or to “reject”.
 If B “rejects”, both players go aways with nothing.
 If B “accepts”, B gets what was offered, and A gets the remaining part.
 Game theory tells us that the rational strategy for player B is to always accept, even if player A offers 0.01$.
 However, in reality, people typically reject offers of less than $30.
 Furthermore, people playing as A usually offer at least $20–30.
 So we see that in empirical settings both players adopt strategies that are wildly suboptimal (in the game-theoretic sense).
-We might well expect such this effect to replicate in the intricate settings of cryptoeconomic systems such as Steemit.
+We might well expect such effects to replicate in the intricate settings of cryptoeconomic systems such as Steemit.
 And what keeps irrationality from invalidating the design principles relied upon in cryptoeconomic systems that involve a substantial human component?

 In particular, applying this “behaviorist” thinking to the axes in the above diagram, we claim that: